jhpyle/docassemble/_docs/documents.md

-If you want the [PDF] file produced by an attachment to be protected with a password, you can set a `password`, and the [PDF] file will be protected using [pdftk].
+If you want the [PDF] file produced by an attachment to be protected with a password, you can set a `password`, and the [PDF] file will be encrypted.
 There are two passwords that can be set: an "owner" password and a "user" password.

 The `password` can be specified in the following ways:

 * If set to a string, only the "user" password will be set.
-* If set to a list, the first element is the "owner" password and the second elementt is the "user" password.
+* If set to a list, the first element is the "owner" password and the second element is the "user" password.
 * If set to a [Python dict], the value of the `owner` key is the "owner" password and the value of the `user` key is the "user" password.